termsurf/talk/readme.md

 This is shown in a faint color in the upper right of each box in the tables below.
 It is also clearly mapped out in the source code as well.

-### Ease Read
+### Ease Chat

-This is the simplified, diacritic-free version of Read Text, as demonstrated with these example words.
-Since it is so minimal, it is much _easier_ for an English speaker to _read_, hence calling it the Ease Read Text.
+This is the simplified, diacritic-free version of Chat Text, as demonstrated with these example words.
+Since it is so minimal, it is much _easier_ for an English speaker to _read_, hence calling it the Ease Chat Text.
 It's not perfect, but it gets the job done.

 | english    | ascii        | simplified  |
 | :--------- | :----------- | :---------- |